Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Advertising revenue down 27%.

-And everywhere you look in the liberal media, newspapers are bad shape, they're crumbling.
+And everywhere you look in the liberal media, newspapers are in bad shape.

 MSNBC is just drifting away.

-The three networks share of people who watch evening news is down significantly over the last thirty years.
+The three networks' share of people who watch evening news is down significantly over the last 30 years.

 News magazines, nobody's reading them anymore compared to the numbers that used to.

-It's just amazing, and and none of them, none of them will have they won't hear a word about the fact it might be their content and their arrogance that's turning people off.
+And none of them, none of them will have, they won't hear a word about the fact it might be their content and their arrogance that's turning people off.

-However, there is a savior, a savior lurking in the Senate who wants to save and rescue newspapers, and that would be John Kerry, the haughty John Kerry, who uh by the way once served in Vietnam.
+However, there is a savior, a savior lurking in the Senate who wants to save and rescue newspapers, and that would be John Kerry, the haughty John Kerry, who, by the way, once served in Vietnam.

 Troubled by the possible shuttering of his hometown paper, the Boston Globe, Kerry reached out to the Globe on Tuesday, then called for Senate hearings to address the woes of the nation's print media.